dynamicguy/mw-docs/docs/dashboard/systemwide/seo-smo.md

 ---
 ## Introduction

-MajorityWorld enables you to automatically handle certain aspects of how search engines see and index your products.
+DrikGallery enables you to automatically handle certain aspects of how search engines see and index your products.

 ## Search Engine Optimization (SEO)